brainboxdotcc/windows-bot-template/README.md

 # D++ Windows Bot Template

 A [D++](https://github.com/brainboxdotcc/DPP) Discord Bot template for Visual Studio 2019 (x64 and x86, release and debug).
-This repository is the result of [this tutorial](https://dpp.dev/build-a-discord-bot-windows-visual-studio.html) with additional enhancements for automatic selection of the correct architecture, and copying of the dll files into the correct folders on successful build.
+This repository is the result of [this tutorial](https://dpp.dev/build-a-discord-bot-windows-visual-studio.html) with additional enhancements, including automatically selecting the correct architecture and copying the DLL files into suitable folders on a successful build.

-This template comes packaged with the latest master branch of D++ from the CI.
-To use this project simply put your code into the `MyBot.cpp` and press F7.
-You can do much more with this template.
+This template comes with the latest master branch of D++ from the CI.
+To use this project, you can just put your code into the `MyBot.cpp` and press F7.
+You can do a lot of things with this template.

-For support and assistance please join [the official support discord](https://discord.gg/dpp).
+For support and assistance, please reach out [the official support discord](https://discord.gg/dpp).